 Binghamton's Watson School recently established an Executive Master of Science in Health Systems in Manhattan program.
 The one-year program is taught at the SUNY Global Center in New York City and offers students the option of earning a master's degree in systems science with a health systems concentration or a master's degree in industrial and systems engineering with a health systems concentration.

 School of Management faculty regularly work with corporations in the region to provide customized academic programming for employees seeking a master’s degree in business administration.

-The Center for Innovative and Continuing Education provides non-credit programs and professional development to a broad range of audiences.
+The University's Center for Innovative and Continuing Education provides numerous professional development and continuing education courses along with non-credit programs to a broad range of audiences.

 In June 2014, Binghamton University's Virtual AP Evaluation Research Team sponsored and led a two-day forum for secondary education professionals from across New York to discuss the feasibility of offering virtual advanced placement courses to underserved students.
 The team is directed by Graduate School of Education Professor Beth Burch and Assistant Professor Nicole Fenty.